ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 Outline of this tutorial.

 **This tutorial assumes:**
+* A minimal knowledge of [Julia](http://julialang.org/).
-* You know how to interact with Julia through the command line and the REPL.
+* You know how to navigate the Julia REPL when using Wallace.
 * You know how to load Wallace specification files and run them.
 * You know a little bit about the basic structure of Wallace specification files.